 Exterior Air Sealing

 Inspect the area where two building materials come together for cracks or gaps that may allow air in or out of your house.
 This may include, but not limited to, where the chimney and siding meet, where the foundation and siding meets, and where the roof and siding meet.
 You should also check for spaces where vents, electrical, or plumbing come through the exterior walls, the roof, and the foundation.
 And do not forget to inspect the seals surrounding your doors and windows.
-Take care of any problems that you may find without exterior grade flashing or caulking.

 Wall Air Sealing